devkral/simplescn/simplescn/README.md

 * python >=3.5
 * python-cryptography (not needed with working certs)
 * python-psutil (for pid lock, not needed with "nolock" option)
+* python-cachetools (for caching urls, optional, but required by default for more speed)
 * optional: python-markdown (for more beautiful help)

-cryptography and psutil are install requirements for setuptools
+cryptography, psutil and cachetools are install requirements (setuptools)

 # Security: